PicsArt/cppbind/docs/index.rst

 First Steps
 -----------

-Are you writing C++ libraries and want to be able to use it in various platforms using various languages then iegen can be very handy tool for you.
+Are you writing C++ libraries and want to be able to use them in various platforms using various languages then iegen can be very handy tool for you.

 :doc:`Installation </02_get_started/02_installation>` |
-:doc:`Configuration </configuration>`
+:doc:`Configuration </02_get_started/04_configuration>`

 .. toctree::
    :maxdepth: 1